Beraliv/beraliv.dev/packages/blog2/src/content/2021-06-19-making-union-out-of-string.md

 ---
-title: Making Union out of String in TypeScript
+title: Making Union out of string
 date: "2021-06-19"
-description: This is the challenge where we need to transform existing type to another one.
-This one is useful when we need to know which character can be found in a string beforehand.
+description: Given a string, return a union of all characters from the string
 labels:
   - typescript
-  - medium
 keywords:
   - typescript
   - challenges
   - stringtounion
-categories:
-  - typechallenge
-featured: /making-union-out-of-string/step1-example-of-use.png
+image: /making-union-out-of-string/step1-example-of-use.png
 ---

 ![Example of StringToUnion use](/making-union-out-of-string/step1-example-of-use.png)